 Important Information for Distance Learning Students

 Distance learning courses appear on your transcript with the date the grade is posted.
-Please allow six weeks after you have submitted your finished course for the course to be graded and posted.
+Please allow six weeks after you have submitted your finished course for the course to be graded by the instructor.
+Grades will be posted within 1-2 business days once they have been received by Seattle Pacific University.
 Please keep this grading-time allowance in mind if you need transcripts for salary increases or certification renewals.